Yueleng/daily-english/chp1/The-Man-Behind-the-Yonge-Street-Van-Attack.md

 ### tantrums

-* *noun*, a sudden period of uncontrolled anger like a young child's
+* *noun*, a sudden period of uncontrolled anger like a young child's.

 ### hoard